ID: An Illustrator Dataset

 Primarily my work is about preserving, documenting, and analyzing historic illustration and illustrators.
-I also write on contemporary illustration and practice, visual communication, visual culture, and national identity.
+I also write on contemporary illustration and practice, visual communication, visual culture, national identity, and magazines.

 I am also an Associate Editor of the Journal of Illustration.

 In 2008 I began the Index of Canadian Illustrators.
-Additions and amendments to it are very welcome.
+Although the project has been on hold, additions and amendments to it are very welcome.

 My 2014 dissertation, A Cultural Trade?
 Canadian Magazine Illustrators at Home and in the United States, 1880-1960, is about the ways nationalism was expressed in visual culture.